pivpn/pivpn/README.md

 **Windows**: Download the [OpenVPN GUI](https://openvpn.net/community-downloads/), install it, and place the profile in the 'config' folder of your OpenVPN directory, i.e., in 'C:\Program Files\OpenVPN\config'.
 After importing, connect to the VPN server on Windows by running the OpenVPN GUI with administrator permissions, right-clicking on the icon in the system tray, and clicking 'Connect'.

-**Android**: Install the [OpenVPN Connect app](https://play.google.com/store/apps/details?id=net.openvpn.openvpn), select 'Import' from the drop-down menu in the upper right corner of the main screen, choose the directory on your device where you stored the .ovpn file, and select the file.
-Connect by selecting the profile under 'OpenVPN Profile' and pressing 'Connect'.

 **Linux**: Install OpenVPN using your package manager (APT in this example).
-Now, create the /etc/openvpn/client folder and prevent anyone but root to enter it (you only need to do this the first time):
+Now, as root user, create the /etc/openvpn/client folder and prevent anyone but root to enter it (you only need to do this the first time):
 ```
-# apt install openvpn
+apt install openvpn
-# mkdir -p /etc/openvpn/client
+mkdir -p /etc/openvpn/client
-# chown root:root /etc/openvpn/client
+chown root:root /etc/openvpn/client
-# chmod 700 /etc/openvpn/client
+chmod 700 /etc/openvpn/client
 ```
 Move the config and connect:
 ```
-# mv whatever.ovpn /etc/openvpn/client/
+mv whatever.ovpn /etc/openvpn/client/whatever.conf
-# openvpn /etc/openvpn/client/whatever.ovpn
-[...]
+systemctl start openvpn-client@whatever
 ```
-Press CTRL-C to disconnect.
+Run `systemctl stop openvpn-client@whatever` to disconnect.

+**Mac**: You can use an OpenVPN client like [Tunnelblick](https://tunnelblick.net/downloads.html).
+Here's a [guide](https://tunnelblick.net/czUsing.html) to import the configuration.

+**Android**: Install the [OpenVPN Connect app](https://play.google.com/store/apps/details?id=net.openvpn.openvpn), select 'Import' from the drop-down menu in the upper right corner of the main screen, choose the directory on your device where you stored the .ovpn file, and select the file.
+Connect by selecting the profile under 'OpenVPN Profile' and pressing 'Connect'.

 **iOS**: Install the [OpenVPN Connect app](https://apps.apple.com/it/app/openvpn-connect/id590379981).
 Then go to the app where you copied the .ovpn file to, select the file, find an icon or button to 'Share' or 'Open with', and choose to open with the OpenVPN app.

-**Mac**: You can use an OpenVPN client like [Tunnelblick](https://tunnelblick.net/downloads.html).
-Here's a [guide](https://tunnelblick.net/czUsing.html) to import the configuration.

 Removing PiVPN
 ----------------